Titus Crow: Description

 Crow has been known to survive any number of encounters with monsters, although he may not always be able to defeat the creatures.
 For instance, he may fall unconscious upon running into a monster that kills anything that moves.

-In The Transition of Titus Crow Crow, fleeing from the Hounds of Tindalos, is almost totally destroyed when the Clock crashes.
+In The Transition of Titus Crow, Crow is almost totally destroyed when the Clock crashes while fleeing from the Hounds of Tindalos.
 (Pt.4 -Fragments).
 He is slowly recreated from surviving cells & his memories stored in the Clock, as a cyborg over many decades, by a robot who theorized that robots were originally created by organic beings.
 As a cyborg he now has powers that can better deal with the monsters of the mythos.

 He is described as a man who spends most of his money on commodities and keeps the rest of it in the bank.
 Crow owns several Cthulhu Mythos objects, including the Clock of Dreams.
 The Clock is a time-space machine in the form of a coffin-shaped clock.
 It was previously owned by Randolph Carter and by de Marigny's father, and is referred to as "de Marigny's clock" in many of the early short stories.